Sugar-Free Chai Tea

 If serving later, let cool, then transfer to a carafe and refrigerate.
 Rewarm by the cupful to serve, sweetening to taste if needed.

 ALANNA's TIPS For tea, I recommend a strong tea rather than a delicate herbal tea.
 For example, it's traditional to use a black tea that won't be overpowered by the spices.
 Canadian readers, you’ll be pleased to know that I’ve been making Sugar-Free Chai Tea with Red Rose orange pekoe tea!
 (And American readers, don't you be thinking that the Red Rose tea you buy in the States is the same thing.
 Since Red Rose was acquired by Lipton, there are two products, one American and another Canadian.
-When I'm home to visit my father, we cross the international bridge just to stock up on Canadian Red Rose!
+When I used to go home to visit my father, we would cross the international bridge just to stock up on real Canadian Red Rose!
 Here’s a quick trick for keeping a cup of hot tea or coffee hotter longer.
 While the tea is steeping or the coffee percing, fill the mugs with hot tap water.
 That way, the hot liquid gets poured into warm mugs, all the better.
 For those who watch calories, dontcha be thinkin’ that commercial and coffeehouse chai teas are low-calorie or even contain real milk.
 This is a recipe for homemade chai tea made with real spices, real tea and real milk.
 No label reading required.

 NUTRITION INFORMATION Per Cup with skim milk and without sweetener: 54 Calories; 0g Tot Fat; 0g Sat Fat; 1mg Cholesterol; 52mg Sodium; 11g Carb; 0g Fiber; 10g Sugar; 3g Protein.
-WEIGHT WATCHERS Old Points 1 & PointsPlus 1 & SmartPoints 1 & Freestyle 1 & myWW green 1 & blue 1 & purple 1
+WEIGHT WATCHERS Old Points 1 & PointsPlus 1 & SmartPoints 1 & Freestyle 1 & myWW green 1 & blue 1 & purple 1 & future WW points

-~ more hot drinks ~
+~ more Recent Recipes ~

 Kitchen Parade is written by second-generation food columnist Alanna Kellogg and features fresh, seasonal dishes for every-day healthful eating and occasional indulgences.
 Quick Suppers are Kitchen Parade favorites and feature recipes easy on the budget, the clock, the waistline and the dishwasher.
 Do you have a favorite recipe that other Kitchen Parade readers might like?
-Just send me a quick e-mail via recipes@kitchen-parade.com.
+Just send me a quick e-mail, you'll find my current address in the FAQs.
 How to print a Kitchen Parade recipe.
 Never miss a recipe!
 If you like this recipe, sign up for a free e-mail subscription.
-If you like Kitchen Parade, you're sure to like my food blog about vegetable recipes, too, A Veggie Venture.
+If you like Kitchen Parade, for more scratch cooking recipes using whole, healthful ingredients, you're sure to like my food blog about vegetable recipes, too, A Veggie Venture.
 If you make this recipe, I'd love to know your results!
 Just leave a comment below.

 © Copyright Kitchen Parade